South Park: Bigger, Longer & Uncut: Plot

-The remaining boys try to warn their mothers about Satan's prophecy, but are ignored as the execution commences.
-The execution is interrupted when the Canadian Army launches a surprise attack, resulting in a massive battle between the two armies.
+The remaining boys try to warn their mothers about Satan's prophecy but are ignored as the execution commences.
+This execution is interrupted when the Canadian Army launches a surprise attack, resulting in a massive battle between the two armies.
 Cartman deactivates the electrical switch, allowing Terrance and Phillip to escape; the shock from the switch causes his V-chip to malfunction.
-Stan chases after them, but is knocked out in an explosion.
-Members of M.A.C., horrified at what they incited, decide to abandon their cause, with only Sheila remaining committed.
+Stan chases after them but is knocked out in an explosion.
+Horrified at what they incited, all the M.A.C. members except for Sheila decide to abandon their cause.

 Stan reawakens before a sentient clitoris, who tells him to be self-confident to gain Wendy's affection.
-Stan leads the others to Terrance and Phillip, whom the US Army have cornered.
+Stan leads the others to Terrance and Phillip, whom the United States Army have cornered.
 The children form a human shield as Kyle tries to reason with Sheila, faulting her for scapegoating others for his mistakes.
 While the soldiers begin to back down, Sheila refuses and shoots Terrance and Phillip dead, fulfilling Satan's prophecy.
 Saddam usurps Satan and demands that everyone bow to him.
-When Saddam insults Cartman, the latter's retort releases bolts of energy from his hands.
-Subsequently, Cartman engages in profanity-laden tirades to attack Saddam, who continues to verbally abuse Satan.
-Satan becomes enraged and throws Saddam back into Hell, where he is impaled on a stalagmite.
+When Saddam insults Cartman, the latter's retort releases bolts of electricity from his hands.
+Subsequently, Cartman engages in profanity-laden tirades to attack Saddam, who continues to verbally abuse Satan, eventually causing him to snap and throw Saddam back into Hell, where he is impaled on a stalagmite.

 Grateful for Kenny's support, Satan grants him one wish.
-Kenny wishes for everything to return to a pre-war state, and parts with his friends before disappearing.
+Kenny wishes for everything to return to a pre-war state and parts with his friends before disappearing.
 South Park is restored as the casualties, including Terrance and Phillip, are undone.
-As Americans and Canadians make peace, Sheila reconciles with Kyle, as does Wendy with Stan.
-For his sacrifice, Kenny is allowed entry into Heaven.
+As the Americans and Canadians make peace, Sheila reconciles with Kyle, as does Wendy with Stan.
+For his sacrifice, Kenny is allowed to enter Heaven.